facgure/ithesis-nexgen-doc/Docs/Revision_&_Feedback_ENG.md

 2. **Cannot See the Latest Updates**: Try refreshing the webpage or logging out and logging in again
 3. **Problems Submitting a Proposal**: Check that you have completed all the necessary steps (such as uploading files, checking for plagiarism)

-If you still encounter problems using the system, please contact the Graduate Student Support team at graduate.support@fagcure.edu or call 02-XXX-XXXX
+If you still encounter problems using the system, please contact the Graduate Student Support team.

 ---